 As weeds are emerging, walleyes will school around fresh growth.
 So, spin your lure through the area quickly to see if one will attack.
 Spinner rigs require approximately 2 oz. weighted options of slit shot or mixing and matching sinker weights to get to the depths of 20 feet by adding the weight a few feet ahead of the spinner rig for drifting or trolling.
 Most anglers prefer using a bottom bouncer or a three way rig to keep the spinner in contact with the bottom.
 Shallower areas may only require the weight of a small split shot.
 Try different depths, break-lines to match your different spinner depths and styles to locate the walleye patterns.

 Allows anglers to cover more water, especially in unfamiliar waters with less time to locate walleye schools.
 Prior to the introduction of downriggers, side planning boards and diving planes, our grandfathers would cast a spinner rig or a diving crankbait off the back end of the boat in the prop wash as a technique referred to as flat lining.
-In high winds, a back troll into the wind may be needed to control your speed.
+During high winds, you may have to back troll against the wind to control your speed.
 With the new trolling tools offered now fisherman can choose more options to present their baits.